top of page

 How is St Piran's Day Celebrated in Cornwall?

-Thousands of people march to St. Piran's cross while carrying the Cornish flag in the largest St. Piran's Day festival, which takes place near Perranporth.
+Thousands of people march to St. Piran’s cross while carrying the Cornish flag or Saint Piran's flag in the largest St. Piran’s Day celebrations, which take place near Perranporth.
+St Piran's Day is also celebrated in towns like St Ives.

 You will find many people at the parades dressed in Black and White, or Cornish Tartan, which is a beautiful tartan in the traditional Black, White and Gold colours.